Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 ## 🔵 Step 2: Learn Static Variables:

-1. A static variable in C is a special type of variable that retains its value across multiple function calls and persists throughout the entire execution of the program.
+1. ####A static variable in C
-	- This is in contrast to automatic variables, which lose their value once the function they are declared in completes execution.
+	- is a special in that it retains its value across multiple function calls and persists throughout the entire execution of the program.
 	- In the case of our `get_next_line.c`, a static variable (e.g. `string`) retains its value between function calls.
 		- Without `static`, `string` would be reinitialised to its default value every time `get_next_line()` is called (for example, in a loop).
 		- With `static`, once `string` is initialised, it keeps its value until the program ends.
 This is important for the function to remember the `string` between calls.
-For example, it needs to remember the remainder of a line after a newline character is found.
+For example, it needs to remember the remainder of a line after a `\n` is found.
+When the function is called again, it's able to pick up where it left off.
+This will make more sense later.

 2. Syntax:
 	- `static data_type variable_name = initial_value;`